-An Azure storage account contains all of your Azure Storage data objects: blobs, files, queues, tables, and disks.
-The storage account provides a unique namespace for your Azure Storage data that is accessible from anywhere in the world over HTTP or HTTPS.
-Data in your Azure storage account is durable and highly available, secure, and massively scalable.
+An Azure storage account contains all of your Azure Storage data objects, including blobs, file shares, queues, tables, and disks.
+The storage account provides a unique namespace for your Azure Storage data that's accessible from anywhere in the world over HTTP or HTTPS.
+Data in your storage account is durable and highly available, secure, and massively scalable.

-To learn how to create an Azure storage account, see Create a storage account.
+To learn how to create an Azure Storage account, see Create a storage account.

 Types of storage accounts

 Azure Storage offers several types of storage accounts.
 Each type supports different features and has its own pricing model.